joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 : (in common usage) a system that organizes and stores data and, importantly, makes it available to people and systems that need to search or retrieve it
 : (more precisely) the structured data stored by such a system, which is created and accessed using a database management system (DBMS)
 : (in PostgreSQL) a logical grouping of tables within a PostgreSQL server

+database administrator (DBA)
+: a professional responsible for developing, securing, and maintaining the database(s) that an organization depends on

 database management system (DBMS)
 : a software system used to create, manage, and query a database